osteele/p5-server/README.md

 * The libraries that the HTML file includes (via `<script>` tags) should be the same as the libraries that will be inferred from the script file.
 (See “Library inference”, below.)

-## API

-This packages makes the following APIs available.
-They are currently used by the [Visual Studio Code extension](https://github.com/osteele/vscode-p5server#readme).
-These APIs are not stable until this package reaches version 1.0.

-* `Server` – a web server with p5.js-aware directory listings, that serves JavaScript-only sketches with automatic library includes, and that has live reload.
-* `Sketch` – the interface to generate sketch files, find associated files, infer libraries, and scan directories for sketches that they contain.

 ## Implementation Notes